DeepSilence/ResponsiveGauge/README.md

-Based on D3, uses SVG
+Based on D3 and Numbro, uses SVG

 ## Capabilities